telerik/kendo-ui-core/docs-aspnet-mvc/helpers/colorpicker/how-to/use-colorpicker-with-grid-helper-mvc.md

 # Use ColorPicker with Grid HtmlHelper

-To see the example on how to use the Kendo UI ColorPicker with the Kendo UI Grid in ASP.NET MVC applications, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-contains-color-picker).
+To see the example, refer to the project on how to [use the Kendo UI ColorPicker with the Kendo UI Grid in ASP.NET MVC applications](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-contains-color-picker).

 ## See Also